 - Return to Finland: - 1.
 Finnish nationals and their family members - 2.
 Nationals of other EU and Schengen countries, who are residing in Finland and their family members - 3.
 Third country nationals residing in Finland with residence permit - Returning transit traffic to other EU or Schengen country or via them: - 1.
 Nationals of EU and Schengen countries and their family members - 2.
 Third country nationals residing in another EU or Schengen country with residence permit - Necessary cross-border work traffic and other necessary traffic, which is: - 1.
-Healthcare and rescue service professionals/personnel, health researchers, and elderly care professionals - 2.
-Transport personnel and other transport staff to the extent necessary - 3.
+Healthcare and rescue service professionals/personnel, health researchers, and elderly care professionals

+- 2. Transport personnel and other transport staff to the extent necessary - 3.
 Employees who, based on a permanent employment contract, work in the intrinsic travel-to-work area on the border with Sweden or Norway.
 Employees living partly in Estonia are subject to 14-day quarantine when returning to Finland from Estonia. - 4.
-Diplomats, staff of international organisations, military personnel and humanitarian aid workers in the exercise of their functions - 5.
-Necessary (return) transit and returns - 6.
-Passengers travelling for imperative family reasons - 7.
-Persons in need of international protection or for other humanitarian reasons - 8.
+Seasonal work is not currently defined as necessary travel for work, or other necessary traffic. - 5.
+Diplomats, staff of international organisations, military personnel and humanitarian aid workers in the exercise of their functions - 6.
+Necessary (return) transit and returns - 7.
+Passengers travelling for imperative family reasons - 8.
+Persons in need of international protection or for other humanitarian reasons - 9.
 Other necessary and justified traffic.
-For example, other necessary traffic would be maintenance work, that requires maintenance team or a person arriving from another country and this work cannot be postponed - 9.
-Public gatherings are limited to no more than ten persons.
-It is recommended to avoid spending unnecessary time in public places.
-Police begin to oversee public gatherings, as far as their resources allow;
+For example, other necessary traffic would be maintenance work, that requires maintenance team or a person arriving from another country and this work cannot be postponed